hellopiyushlab/etch-a-sketch/README.md

 You can make pixel art on this.

 ### To DO
-- [ ] Input options for number of boxes
+- [x] Input options for number of boxes
 - [x] Ability to press-hold and color
 - [ ] Input color options
 - [ ] Eraser
 - [ ] Mobile Friendly
 - [ ] Make it look good
 - [ ] Function to download the drawn image
-- [ ] Background reference image?
+- [ ] Background reference image